What is the career development process?

 What do employers value when they consider candidates?

 Employers rate critical thinking/problem solving, oral/written communications, teamwork/collaboration, information technology application, leadership, professionalism/work ethic, and career management as their top Career Readiness Competencies needed at this time, according to the National Association of Colleges and Employers.

 Can I post a job with Career Services?

 We greatly appreciate the support of our parents and families.
 If you or your employer would like to recruit McKendree students and graduates, you may post part-time/full-time and paid internship openings on our College Central Network system on the link under the “Parents as Resources” page.
 Please contact email@example.com or 618.537.6805/6806 if you would like us to post information for you.

 Should my student go to graduate school?

-This depends on your student and what career path he/she wishes to pursue in the future.
-Some fields, such as medicine or law, require an advanced degree to continue and other fields have much greater opportunity with an advanced degree.
+This depends on your student and what career path they wish to pursue in the future.
+Some fields, such as medicine or law, require an advanced degree to continue and other fields have much greater opportunities with an advanced degree.
 However, graduates do not always receive a better position and higher pay simply with a master’s degree and no relevant experience, so there is no right or wrong answer.
 Your student may also decide they want to work for a while and then go on to graduate school once they have decided what area they want to focus on, which is often found through gaining experience in various areas.
 If your student is interested in graduate school, they should start the search process early so they can make an informed decision.
 Career Services and faculty can assist them with resources in this area.

 What assistance does Career Services provide for applying to graduate school?